tobylunt/senate_cash/README.md

 # Senate Cash

 This repo uses public data to visualize Senatorial campaign contributions in an accessible, transparent, and reproducible way.
+This is a complete and functional web app nearing a v1.0 release, but is still a work in progress.

 ![Tammy Baldwin](https://github.com/tobylunt/senate_cash/raw/master/map/static/tammy.png "Tammy Baldwin")